mirrodance/terraform-aliyun-consul/modules/consul-cluster/README.md

   # ...
 See variables.tf for the other parameters you must define for the consul-cluster module
 }
 ```

+> Aliyun do NOT support `retry-join`, you need to join the cluster manually after the node started.

 Note the following parameters: